Boose77/resume_skills/README.md

 ### *MicroSoft Intune* -
 * Implemented InTune into our company as part of a team.
+* Deploy a BitLocker policy to workstations as they get upgraded to Windows 11 so that company data is encrypted.
 * Created Compliance Policies so that our devices meet a baseline we determined.
   * Minimum OS version supported.
   * Passcode requirements.